ACovacevice/topic-classification/README.md

 Each probability P(<i>Label</i>|<i>Group</i>) is computed and stored as model parameters during the training step.

 Predictions tend to be more precise the richer the vocabulary is.
-However, one must me careful to optimize for the number of latent groups in order to find the best model.
+However, one must optimize for the number of latent groups to obtain the best model.

 ## Usage

 Please, refer to our <a href="https://github.com/ACovacevice/topic-classification/tree/main/examples">examples</a>.

+Be sure to tune the parameters of `DictTransformer` to adjust the size of the vocabulary you intend on using.

 You can visualize the latent groups created in a nice interface by using <a href="https://pypi.org/project/pyLDAvis/">pyLDAvis</a>.